-Last season, Martin Jol tipped the young winger to make a breakthrough this term, with the player often amongst the best players in both Under-18 and Development Squad matches.
+During the 2011/12 season Martin Jol tipped the young winger to make the step up, with the player often amongst the best players in both Under-18 and Development Squad matches.

 As a result, when Jol’s squad embarked on their pre-season tour of Germany, the Manager showed no hesitation in calling the player up alongside a clutch of the Club’s most promising young talents.
 As it turned out, Mesca was one of Fulham’s most impressive performers over the summer.